tfachada/thesist/template/Chapters/0-Quick-guide.typ

 In @subfigure-grid-example, we see a figure which is composed of two other figures, namely @sub-left-example and @sub-right-example.

 *Note:* Contrary to normal figures, subfigure grids don't automatically detect the `kind` that should be used.
-You must change that field yourself if you want to something like this:
+You must change that field yourself if you want to do something like this:

 #subfigure-grid(
   figure(